The 3 Best Ways to Scan and Digitize Old Photos

 Additional Services: Color correction, dust removal, rush services.

-Cost per photo: 16 cents per photo, but additional services (e.g. image rotation, higher dpi, color correction) are extra.
+Cost per photo: $25 flat fee plus 8 cents per photo, but additional services (e.g. image rotation, higher dpi, color correction) are extra.

 Formats Supported: Printed photos, film, negatives.

-Additional Services: Option to pay $145 for a prepaid photo scanning box, international shipping, rush services.
+Additional Services: Option to pay between $145 and $299 (depending on resolution) for a prepaid photo scanning box, international shipping, rush services.

 When choosing a service to scan your photos for you, don’t forget about your local photography studio.
 While not all locations will offer this service (and their prices may be higher) this option may offer you some peace of mind.
 This can also be a more timely option if you only want a few scanned photos, and want them to be at a high quality.

-What to Do Next After Your Photos Are Scanned
+What to Do After Your Photos Are Digitized

-You can send copies of your photos to family and friends, create a slideshow for your next family event, and share any great awkward photos online for instant likes and comments.
-Or, if you really want to show them off, consider creating a digital photo book that you can display without risking damage to precious originals.
+You can send copies of your photos to family and friends, create a slideshow for your next family event, and/or share any great awkward photos online for instant likes and comments.
+Or consider buying one of these portable photo printers to make copies quickly and easily.